-I was curator for the 2nd Season for the Centre for the Less Good Idea which ran between July and October 2017, with the Season Finale in October.
-I was co-curator alongside Nhlanhla Mahlangu and Jamal Nxedlana, who’s awe inspiring work I will not cover in this post, but please see the Less Good Idea website for their contributions.
+I acted as curator for 2nd Season for the Centre for the Less Good Idea which ran between July and October 2017, with the Season Finale in October.
+I co-curated the Season alongside Nhlanhla Mahlangu and Jamal Nxedlana, who’s awe inspiring work I will not cover in this post, but please see the Less Good Idea website for their contributions on of the 2nd Season.

-As a digital artist and curator within of African based art and technology practices, I curated into the Season a group of practitioners who’s practice was technologically and digitally inclined.
-These included Bushveld Labs, Alt Reality, Cameron Harris and Mwenya Kabwe.
+As a digital artist and curator within an African based art and technology practices, I invited into the Season a small group of technologically and digitally inclined creative developers and engineers: mechatronic engineers Bushveld Labs, VR Specialitys Alt Reality (now Eden Labs), composer and electronic musician Cameron Harris and writer and director Mwenya Kabwe.

 Photo’s by Stella Oliver from the www.lessgoodidea.com